-- 1. Supported the development of a cloud-based software to perform project scheduling and resource allocation. - 2.
-Contributed to design of a survey through Administrative Services Division to identify opportunities for decreasing external contracting and developing in-house resources. - 3.
-Allocations for staff training increased.
+- 1. Supported the implementation and support of a cloud-based software to perform project scheduling and resource allocation. - 2.
+Contributed to a survey to identify opportunities for decreasing external contracting and developing in-house resources.

 Priority: Sanitary Sewer System Condition Assessment